-Waste sorting areas on-site during construction shall be adequately maintained.
-The material (excavation material, construction material and waste) stockpiling area shall always remain within the site boundary and shall be relocated during different construction stages as necessary.
-The waste area shall be largely located at the front of the site to provide access for waste collection vehicles via the site's entrance on Loane Circuit.
+Waste sorting areas on-site during demolition and construction shall be adequately maintained.
+The material (demolition material, excavation material, construction material and waste) stockpiling area shall always remain within the site boundary and relocate during different demolition and construction stages as necessary.
+The waste area shall be largely located at the front of the site to provide access for waste collection vehicles via the site's entrance on Lavender Close.
 This is to maintain easy access and removal of waste.
-Figure 4 (below) shows an indicative initial waste area, when site preparation/construction work begins.
+Figure 4 (below) shows an indicative initial waste area, when demolition and construction work, begins.
 The stockpiling area shall not infringe on access to the site however, hoardings shall bind the site perimeter; therefore, the waste shall not be visible from the street or neighbouring residential properties.

-Figure 4: Indicative Initial Construction Waste Storage Area
+Figure 4: Indicative Initial Demolition and Construction Waste Storage Area

-Construction Stage
+Demolition & Construction Stage